Set up a sample app using Angular - node.js

 The Angular - Node JS sample application showcases the capabilities of the CyberArk Identity APIs and widgets.
 It also includes an OAuth and OpenID Connect playground with all possible grant flows.
-This app uses a Node JS backend and an Angular JS frontend.
+This app uses a Node JS back end and an Angular JS front end.

-CyberArk Identity tenant configuration
+Configure the CyberArk Identity tenant

 If you don't have any existing CyberArk tenants, you can try a free trial tenant here.